The "20th Century Motor" Moment: Is the U.S. Auto Industry Living Atlas Shrugged?

 In Ayn Rand's Atlas Shrugged, the "20th Century Motor Company" serves as the ultimate cautionary tale: a once-great engine of American prosperity that collapses when merit, speed, and innovation are sacrificed to bureaucracy and "the common good."

 • The "Anti-Dog-Eat-Dog" Act: In Atlas Shrugged, laws were passed to prevent competition and protect failing businesses.
 Today, the 100% tariffs on Chinese EVs serve a similar purpose.
-While they protect Detroit in the short term, they risk turning the American market into a stagnant "Starnesville," where consumers pay more for outdated tech while the rest of the world moves on.
+They protect Detroit in the short term, but risk turning the American market into a stagnant "Starnesville" — where consumers pay more for outdated tech while the rest of the world moves on.

 The Stagnation of the "Looters"